mui/material-ui/docs/src/pages/components/date-picker/date-picker.md

 {{"demo": "pages/components/date-picker/BasicDatePicker.js"}}

+## Helper text

+It's possible to show a message to give more information about the type of date.

+{{"demo": "pages/components/date-picker/HelperText.js"}}

 ## Static mode

 It's possible to render any date picker without the modal/popover and text field.
 This can be helpful when building custom popover/modal containers.